chriscressman/workarea/docs/source/articles/extend-test-case-mixins.html.md

     module SystemTest

       def fill_in_email
-        fill_in 'email', match: :first, with: 'bcrouse-new-account@workarea.com'
+        fill_in 'email', match: :first, with: 'robert-clams@workarea.com'
       end
     end
   end
 end
 ```

-Require the new method from your test helper:
+Then, require the module definition from your test helper:

 ```
 # <application_root>/test/test_helper.rb